Quansight/Quansight-website/apps/labs/posts/cupy-czi-grant-year1.md

 applied on GPUs from Python.
-As part of this process, some enhancements and simplifications were also backported to SciPy, such as a major refactor of symmetric IIR filters to leverage IIR linear filtering and second order sections rather than dedicated routines that reduplicate code.
+As part of this process, some enhancements and simplifications were also backported to SciPy, such as a major refactor of symmetric IIR filters to leverage IIR linear filtering and second order sections rather than dedicated routines which contained duplicate code.

 The following example demonstrates the new capabilities of CuPy in filtering multiple signals in parallel using a GPU.
 For illustrative purposes, we begin